 Whereas Chapter 7 is a liquidation bankruptcy, the advantage of Chapter 13 is that the business debtor can retain its assets and potentially cure delinquencies.
 The business can stay in operation during this time as well and possibly become profitable again.
 However, there are more requirements for a Chapter 13 bankruptcy versus a Chapter 7, including providing detailed information related to the debtor’s income, property, and monthly expenses.
 Many Chapter 13 bankruptcies are also not successful due to insurmountable business debt.

-Which Option Is Right For You And Your Small Business?
-Talk To Us Today
+Which Option Is Right For You And Your Dallas Small Business Bankruptcy?

 Small businesses facing financial crises have a number of different options available to them, depending on their legal structure, the nature of their debt, and their ultimate goals.
 A Chapter 7 or Chapter 13 bankruptcy may be the best option for your situation.
 There are also alternatives to bankruptcy, such as negotiating with your creditors

 The most important thing you can do is not delay taking action.
 Let Toronjo & Prosser Law help.
 We can file all of the necessary paperwork and handle the court proceedings and other issues that accompany the bankruptcy process.
 Call today to schedule your confidential consultation.